 Paul Bunyan geography lessons were my next step for my daughter.
 We had so much fun as we read Paul Bunyan by Stephen Kellogg and The Bunyans by Audrey Wood.
 These books talk about various places in the USA but in a hilarious context.

 If you are unfamiliar, the Paul Bunyan tradition is a folktale.
 That is, it is a story to explain some historical or natural event.
 Paul Bunyan is a giant who accidentally created the land forms in the USA, including the Great Lakes, the flat Great Plains, and the deep canyon in Arizona.
-Thus, Paul Bunyan is the one who created the U.S. landforms we’re learning about!
+Thus, according to these legends, Paul Bunyan is the one who created the U.S. landforms we’re learning about!

 I like to use these to discuss where the mentioned landmarks are: “Where did Paul Bunyan drop his ax and dig the Grand Canyon?
 Let’d find it on a map!”
 We read the picture books as well as my simple version from my Paul Bunyan’s Geography.